iamolegga/create-nestjs-middleware-module/README.md

 }) as FacadeModuleStaticOptional<Options>;
 ```

-3. For better developer expirience of end-users of your module you can also export interfaces of `forRoot` and `forRootAsync` argument:
+3. For better developer experience of end-users of your module you can also export interfaces of `forRoot` and `forRootAsync` argument:

 ```ts
 import {